 - 1. Be qualified to provide counseling, therapy, case management, or like services as defined by the Indiana Professional Licensing Agency; and - 2.
-Have documentation showing that they have successfully completed 30 hours of gambling specific training approved by the DMHA.
-Documented disordered gambling training must include the following: - Two (2) hours of Financial Planning - One (1) hour of Disordered Gambling 101 - Twenty Seven (27) hours of general disordered gambling specific training; and - Apply for and maintain credentialing with the National Council on Problem Gambling.
-The following are the approved credentialing from the National Council on Problem Gambling:

-- International Co-Occurring Gambling Specialist (ICOGS) Competency Credential in the United States (minimum requirement) - International Certified Gambling Counselor-I (ICGC-I) in the United States - International Certified Gambling Counselor-II (ICGC-II) in the United States - 3.
-Participate in up to two (2) Lead Counselor calls annually.
+Have documentation showing that they have successfully completed 30 hours of gambling specific training approved by DMHA.
+Documented disordered gambling training must include the following: - a.
+Two (2) hours of Financial Planning - b.
+One (1) hour of Disordered Gambling 101 - c.
+Twenty Seven (27) hours of general disordered gambling specific training; and - 3.
+Apply for and maintain credentialing with the International Gambling Counselor Certification Board (IGCCB).
+The following are the approved credentialing from the IGCCB: - a.
+International Co-Occurring Gambling Specialist (ICOGS) Competency Credential in the United States (minimum requirement) - b.
+International Certified Gambling Counselor-I (ICGC-I) in the United States - c.
+International Certified Gambling Counselor-II (ICGC-II) in the United States or